mekatronik-achmadi/ublik/README.md

 Hello everybody out there

-I’m doing a free customizable mini Solar Home System (just a hobby, won’t be big and professional like many vendors nowadays)
+I’m doing a free customizable and developer-friendly mini Solar Home System (just a hobby, won’t be big and professional like many vendors nowadays)

 I’d like any feedback on things people who understand how Solar Home System supposed to be